 This date in National Hockey League history has been quite eventful.
 Nearly 70 years ago, the league got a new all-time leading scorer.
-Also, it was a good day to be playing in Boston and there was a trio of hat tricks scored the likes we had never seen before.
-It is time for a daily trip across hockey history.
+Also, it was a good day to be playing in Boston, and there was a trio of hat tricks scored by the likes we had never seen before.
+It’s time for our daily trip across hockey history.
 Let’s get started!

 The Rocket Ascends

-He broke the record held by his teammate, Elmer Lach, who was injured at the time.
+He broke the record held by his teammate Elmer Lach, who was injured at the time.
 Lach had taken over the top spot on the all-time points list in February of 1952.
-Richard took over the lead in points just a few weeks after passing Nels Stewart for the most goals in league history.
-He retired in 1960 with 544 points and 966 points, all scored in a Canadiens uniform.
+Richard grabbed the all-time lead in points just a few weeks after passing Nels Stewart for the most goals in league history.
+He retired in 1960 with 544 points and 966 points; all scored in a Canadiens uniform.

 Big Moments in Boston

-The Boston Bruins played the first afternoon game in team history, on Dec.
-12, 1942, as they beat the Canadiens 3-2.
+The Boston Bruins played the first afternoon game in team history on Dec.
+12, 1942, beating the Canadiens 3-2.
 All of the proceeds from the matinee were donated to the American Red Cross to help out with the effort during World War II.

 A Hat Trick of Historic Hat Tricks

-Brad Park scored three goals, on Dec.
+Brad Park scored three goals on Dec.
 12, 1971, and added an assist to lead the Rangers to a 6-1 win over the Pittsburgh Penguins.
-Even though the team had been in the league his 1926, he was the first defenseman to ever score a hat trick for the Blueshirts.
+Even though the team had been in the league since 1926, he was the first defenseman ever to score a hat trick for the Blueshirts.